 But that little warm-fuzzy feeling isn’t going to make your business profitable.
 Taking action on your important business tasks is.
 And you’re not really taking action if you’re jumping all over the place.
 Retraining your brain to focus on one thing a time can be hard (trust me, I am as addicted to multitasking as you are)… But you can learn to do it.
 Here are some of my favorite tips and tricks to help you stay on track and seriously improve your productivity.

 Jumping around and working a little on a bunch of half-done projects can mean you’re actually at 0% overall “done.”
-Subscribe to my free Resource Library to get a new planner for your business each month.
-Built on SCRUM project management principles, it will make sure that you get each task 100% finished before moving on to the next one.
+I designed a monthly planning process to use with my private clients based on SCRUM project management principles, and it will make sure that you get each task 100% finished before moving on to the next one.

 And if the thought of putting something on hold while you single task makes you anxious, it’s ok.
-I’ve set aside space for you to put next month’s projects, so you can jot down all those fabulous ideas as they come to you.
+Just set aside space for you to capture next month’s projects, so you can jot down all those fabulous ideas as they come to you.
 You’ll know they are there and waiting for you when you’ve finished this month’s plans.

 2. Focus on the bling 💎